simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Feb 13 2025 1109 UTC.

-Radio Blackout Forecast for Feb 13-Feb 15 2025
+Radio Blackout Forecast for Feb 14-Feb 16 2025

-              Feb 13        Feb 14        Feb 15
+              Feb 14        Feb 15        Feb 16
 R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low with a chance for (R1-R2, Minor-Moderate) activity on 13-15 Feb.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 14-16 Feb.

 ```